harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-10-making-an-even-more-useful-covid-19-tracker-with-node-js.md

       });
 ```

-This change will break our Home Page view because it expects to be given an *array* of countries, and not an *object* containing Global data and an *array* of Countries.
-Replacing lines 5-6 of our **home.pug** file fixes that bug.
+Our Home Page view expects to be given an *array* of countries, and not an *object* containing Global data and an *array* of Countries.
+Replacing lines 5-6 of our **home.pug** file will keep it from breaking.

 ```
         h2 By Country